Krishukr12/neuradynamics-react-dashboard/README.md

 pnpm test
 ```

-You’ll find coverage reports and results in the terminal or generated coverage folder.
+You'll find coverage reports and results in the terminal or generated coverage folder.

 ## 📦 Build for Production